torcher/BadMelon/README.md

 - RecipeMath: Contains the models and logic for comparing and manipulating recipes and other ingredient containers

 ### Tests
-Unit test projects are available.
+Unit test projects are built on xUnit.
 The intension is to have over 90% code coverage with these tests.